Tech heavyweights team up to produce ‘Secure Edge Data Centre’

 - Avoid downtime and on-site operations effort– the SEDC and its infrastructure can be remotely monitored and managed across all customer locations to ensure high availability without requiring specialised staff on site

 “Edge Computing requires IT solutions that can be implemented rapidly and safely.
 With the SEDC, we provide our joint customers with a resilient, scalable and secure turnkey solution for the requirements of the Internet of Things and other low-latency scenarios.
-This gives us a broader reach to help enterprises quickly with high end complete data centre solutions according to their needs.” says Rittal global business unit executive vice president Andreas Keiger.
+This gives us a broader reach to help enterprises quickly with high end complete data center solutions according to their needs.” says Rittal global business unit executive vice president Andreas Keiger.

 The SEDC will be available in Europe in September this year.